webqit/oohtml/README.md

 </body>
 ```

-An element can be dynamically pointed to another `<template>`, and its *imports* will be automatically resolved from the new `<template>`:
+An element can be dynamically pointed at another `<template>`, and its *imports* will be automatically resolved from the new `<template>`:

 ```js
 document.querySelector('div[template="template1"]').setAttribute('template', 'template2');
 ```

-Now, we could create more dynamic stuff this way.
+This opens up new simple ways to create very dynamic applications.
 [Think a Single Page Application](https://webqit.io/tooling/oohtml/examples) (SPA).

 *Details are in the [HTML Partials](https://webqit.io/tooling/oohtml/html-partials) section.*

 ## FAQs
-We are working on publishing some questions we've been asked, but you can always file an [issue](https://github.com/webqit/oohtml/issues) to ask a question or raise a suggestion.
+We are working on publishing some questions we've been asked, but you can always file an [issue](https://github.com/webqit/oohtml/issues) to ask a new question or raise a suggestion.

 ## Relationship With Other Technologies
-You may also visit the [comparison section](https://webqit.io/tooling/oohtml/comparison) for a view of how OOHTML compares with existing technologies and standardization effort.
+There is a [related technologies](https://webqit.io/tooling/oohtml/related-technologies) section that gives a view of how OOHTML compares with existing technologies and related standardization efforts.

 ## Issues
 To report bugs or request features, please submit an [issue](https://github.com/webqit/oohtml/issues).